 Causes of mental health problems

-- Early life experiences: abuse, neglect, or the loss of someone close to you
+- difficult life experiences: abuse, neglect, or the loss of someone close to you

-- Individual factors: level of self-esteem, coping skills and thinking styles
+- individual factors: self-esteem, coping skills and thinking styles

 Looking after your mental health